yelaD/my-slip-box/Zettelkasten/Reasonable = tolerable.md

 Tags: [[Stoicism]]

 # Reasonable = tolerable
-If it seems reasonable to person then it must be tolerable, and can be worth enduring, if needed.
+If it seems reasonable to a person then it must be tolerable, and can be worth enduring, if needed.

 ---
 # References